rawscholar-engineering/rawscholar-blog/content/blog/acceptance-rate-at-the-university-of-st-andrews.md

 Although the University of St. Andrews does not conduct interviews with undergraduate applicants on a regular basis, a few course programmes, such as Medicine and BA International Honours, do.

 The University of St Andrews is well-known for its varied student body and high-quality academic programmes.
 Do you want to continue your education at the University of St Andrews?
-For a free consultation, contact Leverage Edu now.
+For a free consultation, contact rawscholar now.
 Our qualified specialists will assist you with both the admissions and visa application processes.